 An alternator can be defined as an electrical generator that converts mechanical energy into electrical energy.
 The work is done in the form of an alternating current.
 The electrical components consist of a rotating magnetic field with a stationary armature, making it design less complex and cheap.

 Well, alternators get their names from the term alternating current (AC) as they produce power through electromagnetism.
 This electromagnetism is formed through the stator and rotor relationship.
-This will further have explained below this article.
+This will further be explained in this article.

 Functions of Alternators